Skip to main content

 Languages, Cultures and Societies

-As part of a new collaborative endeavour with the Library Learning Development Team, Helen Sadig is working with Learning Advisors Jiani Liu and Clara Hiskey to develop students’ academic literacies on PGT programmes in Linguistics, MAPLIS and Translation and Interpreting.
-This involves working closely with Programme and Module Leaders, and respective cohorts of 44, 42 and 119 students to develop their academic language and skills through seminars which are attached to their core modules.
-In order to review and evaluate the partnership working approaches underpinning this embedded academic literacies provision by Language Centre and Learning Development colleagues, Helen and Jiani are co-leading a scholarship project, which aims to inform future planning of the embedded partnership approach to supporting the development of students’ academic literacies and provide a working model upon which other collaborations might similarly be established.
+Helen Sadig started working with Learning Advisors Jiani Liu and Clara Hiskey in 2022 to develop students’ academic literacies on PGT programmes in Linguistics, MAPLIS and Translation and Interpreting.
+Learning Advisor Oliver Neto took over from Jiani and Clara in 2024.
+In order to review and evaluate the partnership working approaches underpinning this embedded academic literacies provision by Language Centre and Learning Development colleagues, Helen and Jiani have been co-leading a scholarship project, which aims to inform future planning of the embedded partnership approach to supporting the development of students’ academic literacies and provide a working model upon which other collaborations might similarly be established.

-Deirdre McKenna has also been working on the Academic Literacy programme for MA Film Studies since its beginning, delivering a 2-hour seminar per week across 2 semesters.
-There was a cohort of 13 in the first year; the second iteration of the course has grown to 40 students.
-Helen Sadig and Peter Matthews took over from Deirdre in 2023.
+Deirdre McKenna has also been working on the Academic Literacy programme for MA Film Studies since its beginning, delivering a weekly 2-hour seminar in both semesters.
+There was a cohort of 13 in the first year; the second iteration of the course grew to 40 students.
+Helen Sadig and Peter Matthews took over from Deirdre in 2023, and Peter is now working on this course with Barbara Himmelreich.

 Media and Communication